Skip to main content

 mv .env.example .env

-Then, find your database credentials in the Set up database access section, copy the DATABASE_URL and PULSE_API_KEY environment variables and paste them into the .env file.
+Then, in your project environment in the Platform console, find your database credentials in the Set up database access section, copy the DATABASE_URL environment variable and paste them into the .env file.

 For reference, the file should now look similar to this: